The Ribble R872 is a budget carbon bike without the budget ride, matching other brands without matching their price tags

 The R872 bulges where maximum stiffness is required: the tapered head tube, press-fit bottom bracket shell and chainstays are all oversized and rock solid, while the 27.2mm seatpost, skinny by comparison, promotes comfort.

 The Ribble has an unbeatable spec at this price – Shimano 105 throughout, including the chainset.
 Magic Aksium wheels are better than the Fulcrum Racing Sport wheels specced last year, but the R872 still really deserves better – and if you want to spend more on some deep-section carbon rims at point of purchase you can, thanks to Ribble’s innovative Bikebuilder app.

 Ribble R872: ride

 All of this results in a ride quality that is very impressive indeed.
 It has the stiffness paired with rear-end comfort of a much more expensive bike.
 The geometry is spot-on – not too steep but perfect for stability on descents and at speed and easy to set up.

 Its rigidity makes it slightly clattery on rough roads, but this is a common characteristic of lightweight carbon frames and is in no way unique to the Ribble.
 Besides, the direct feel when climbing more than makes up for this and perhaps most importantly, it feels fun to ride, leaving you grinning from ear to ear.

 There’s absolutely no doubt that the Ribble offers super value for money.
-A high-modulus carbon frame paired with a complete 105 groupset for £1,000 is exceptional.
+A high-modulus carbon frame paired with a complete 105 groupset for a smidge over £1,000 is exceptional.